 - It’s more specific than a book or lecture.

-A tutorial can contain a set of instructions, a step-by-step guide or a tutorial can be an interactive session... it can be:
+So a SharePoint Tutorial can contain a set of instructions, a step-by-step guide or tutorials can be an interactive session... it can be:

 - a book,

 Independently of the method it helps to complete a task or to solve a problem.